 Inside: Learn one phrase that will help your child get unstuck when a challenge shows up.
-If your child says, “I can’t” or wants to give up, this is the best response.
+If your child says, “I can’t” or wants to quit, this is the best response.

 I took two sips of coffee, sat on the couch and immediately noticed my strong-willed child creeping down the stairs.
 The scowl on his face said it all.
 I’d been parenting for less than 2 minutes this morning and I could already feel the cloud of frustration between us.

 Everything was blurry.

 I wanted to start the day positive, so I stood up and turned to the stairs trying to look as empathetic as possible.
 “Looks like you’re upset.
 Do you want to play a bit before starting school?”

 He was more despondent than ever.
 “No, I hate school.
 I’m not doing it!”

 I started thinking about how much my child used to love school, and also how frustrating and challenging it is for him some days.